Kirill Smal: Formula Regional

 At the beginning of 2022, Smal was expected to join KIC Motorsport in the Formula Regional European Championship.
 He ultimately did not compete in the championship after SMP Racing withdrew its support in international motorsport due to the FIA's ban of Russian emblems following the Russian invasion of Ukraine.

 In 2023, Smal joined Mumbai Falcons Racing Limited for a part-time campaign in the Formula Regional Middle East Championship.
 He scored his first podium in the final round of the season at the Yas Marina Circuit.
 He then joined Monolite Racing in the Formula Regional European Championship after missing the first round of the season.

 Sports car racing

 In 2023, Smal also made his debut in sports car racing.
-He joined CD Sport to compete in the Le Mans Cup with Fabian Michal being his teammate.
+He joined CD Sport to compete in the Le Mans Cup with Fabien Michal being his teammate.
 The pair secured their first podium in the opening round of the season at Circuit de Barcelona-Catalunya.